ChapmanCPSC356Fall2017/final-project-stone188/README.txt

 ---Info Page---
 - Displays info about the beer you slected
 - info box is scrollable
-- Click the thumbs up to add to your wishlist
+- Click the thumbs up to add to your wishlist (might have to double press first time, no idea why)
 - Menu items at the top

 ---Wish List---